 On Connection Parameters, enter the SQL Server details and the credentials to use for the connection.
 Select Next.

-Note You can use the Advanced button to build the SQL Server connection URI and also specify the binding properties for the connection.The SQL Server Connection URI provides additional information about how to build the URI.
+Note You can use the Advanced button to build the SQL Server connection URI and also enter the binding properties for the connection.The SQL Server Connection URI provides additional information about how to build the URI.
 For binding properties, see Working with BizTalk Adapter for SQL Server Binding Properties.
 For this tutorial, leave the default setting as-is for the binding properties.

 In Operations, expand Tables, expand OrderDetails, select Insert, and then select the right arrow.
 The Insert operation is now listed under the Selected operations section.

 In Runtime Security, select Fixed Windows credential, enter the credentials, and then select Next.

 This security type determines how the client message is authenticated with the LOB Target.
 Options include:

 Using a username and password created locally on the LOB system.

 Fixed Windows credential

 You create a custom SOAP header to include the username and password.

 You are including the logon credentials in the WS-Security header of the message.